A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 $NUM_THREADS

-is the directory where the index will be stored (preferably a unique name),-i
+is the directory where the index will be stored,-i

-is a tab-separated file where the first column is IDs of references, i.e., leaves of the tree, and the second column is for paths to reference genomes (e.g., FASTA),-t
+is a tab-separated file where the first column is for the IDs of references, i.e., leaves of the tree, and the second column is for the paths (or the URLs) to corresponding reference genomes (e.g., FASTA),-t

 Run krepp build --help

 Instead of building an index from scratch, you could use one of the public ones.
-Currently, there are only three such indexes available for microbial and archaeal genomes.
-Note that smaller indexes were built using a reference subset of the larger one.
-Therefore, these indexes overlap, and you could just pick the one that you can afford memory-wise.
+Currently, only two such indexes are available for microbial and archaeal genomes; both allow phylogenetic placement.
+Note that the smaller index (v1) was built using a reference set which is a subset of the larger one.
+Therefore, these indexes overlap, and you could just pick the one that you can afford in terms of memory available on your machine.

 - Web of Life - v2 (15,493 archaeal and bacterial genomes): index, tree, metadata